 Mindfulness is one of the proven methods which can be used to improve emotional intelligence (EI) in young students5.
 A good level of the EI trait has been linked to individual competence for mindfulness.
 By learning basic mindfulness practices, students can improve awareness of their emotions and of the people around them.
 It will also help them handle challenges better and improve their empathy towards others.

 Mindfulness and perfectionism cannot co-exist in the same moment of awareness.
 The practice of mindfulness means regarding everything around you, including yourself, without judgment.
 By practicing mindfulness, students who focus obsessively on perfect grades can come to see the benefits of taking risks and making mistakes.
 They may also effectively reduce the emotional pressure on themselves to be correct at all times.
 The learning process should be experienced and enjoyed, and more students can benefit from this realization.

-In order to realise these mindfulness benefits for students there are several mindfulness practices to explore.
+In order to realize these mindfulness benefits for students, there are several mindfulness practices to explore.
 Most of them fall under one of two sections:

 To influence change in both your personal and academic lives, explore both areas of mindfulness.